jassics/learn-aws-security/README.md

 *Solution:* `sudo pip3 install awscli --upgrade --user` or `sudo pip install awscli --upgrade --user`

 ## Issue 2:
-If you have somehow messed with brew and python installation.
+If you have somehow messed with brew and python installation.I am more concerned for Python3 though.
 Run below command in Mac for fresh installation.
 You might have installed python from the official site instead of via brew.
 Open a terminal window and let's try to fix this:

 1. First, let's uninstall previous Python versions: